 Hello, I’m Jim Ross, another user experience guy.
-Over the last ten years my job title has morphed from Usability Analyst to User-Centered Designer to Human Factors Analyst to Design Researcher to UX Architect.
-But regardless of the title, I’ve done the same things.
-Although lately I’ve been specializing in the research side of user experience and collaborating with designers.
+Over the last 16 years my job title has morphed from Usability Analyst to User-Centered Designer to Human Factors Analyst to Design Researcher to UX Architect.
+But regardless of the title, I’ve done the same things – UX research and design.

 As part of that research, I do things like contextual inquiries, ethnographic observation, interviews, focus groups (occasionally), card sorting, tree testing, heuristic evaluation, usability testing, and other techniques.